gim-/mpv-plugin-myshows/README.md

 Episode marking should be done automatically after you watch 3/4 of the video file duration.
 Though you can do it manually too by pressing 'myshows_mark' (default: W (capital w!)) hotkey.
 If you want to change hotkey to something else you can do this by adding `KEYNAME script_binding myshows_mark` in to your `input.conf`.

-For example, if you want to change it to B (capital b):
+For example, if you want to set it to B (capital b):
 ```Bash
 mkdir -p ~/.config/mpv/
 echo 'B script_binding myshows_mark' >> ~/.config/mpv/input.conf